GameAutomators/eBook-Source/Preface/README.md

 ### What this book covers

-*Chapter 1, Introduction,* covers the basic idea of the approach that we are going to use to solve the games in this book.
+*Chapter 1, Introduction,* covers the overview of each approach that we are going to use to solve the games in this book.

 *Chapter 2, Electronics,* introduces the sensors that can be used to sense what's on the screen and the various ways to simulate touch.
-It also talks about how a microcontroller can be used in to program the sensors and the touch simulation part in an efficient way.
+It also talks about how a microcontroller can be used in to program the sensors and touch simulation.

 *Chapter 3, Image Processing,* explains what an image is actually made up of and how it can be analysed using different methods.
 It also teaches MATLAB commands that can be used for image processing.

-*Chapter 4, Different Methods of Automating,* covers three different ways of automating the mobile game- each of them has it's own advantages disadvantages.
-The method needs to be chosen based on the game that we intend to solve.

-*Chapter 5, Specific Examples,* demonstrates how the concepts and methods of solving that we have learnt earlier can be used to solve specific games.
+*Chapter 4, Example Games,* demonstrates how the concepts and methods of solving that we have learnt earlier can be used to solve specific games.

 ### Conventions